Frijol/climate-change/GLOSSARY.md

 ## physical transmission rights
 in a grid electrical system, the right to transmit a certain amount of power, for a certain time, through a certain branch of the transmission network [Kirschen, 147][Kirschen]

+## phytoliths
+tiny silica structures in grass that are composed of minerals and thus resist degradation faster than other plant material– allowing them to sequester carbon for hundreds to thousands of years.
+Formed in grasses including bamboo [Hawken, 117][Hawken]

 ## phytonutrients
 chemical compounds that are the building blocks of taste, such as amino acids, esters, and flavinoids.
 Also part of plant immune systems.